Is your corporate training program inclusive? If not, here’s how you yan do it.

-Inclusion is an important aspect of every workplace.
-However, surprisingly even the greatest of the companies with impeccable work culture often gloss over accessibility and inclusion in regards to training and development as an afterthought.
+However, surprisingly, even the greatest of the companies with impeccable work culture often gloss over accessibility in their workplace design and inclusion in regards to training and development as an afterthought.

 Here’s how you can achieve greater engagement and ROI: